 One of the Last Construction Projects Funded by the HUD 202

 Program Celebrates with a Dedication Ceremony

-On September 23 Barringer Gardens, an affordable apartment community for low and fixed income seniors, celebrated its opening with a dedication and ribbon cutting ceremony attended by local officials and civic leaders.
-This community has 47 one-bedroom units and features a community room with a party kitchen, a covered patio area with tables and chairs for outdoor entertaining and barbecues, an exercise room, a library, and an arts and crafts room.
+On September 23 Barringer Gardens, an affordable apartment community for low and fixed-income seniors celebrated its opening with a dedication and ribbon-cutting ceremony attended by local officials and civic leaders.

 August 2015: Henry Cisneros and Area Officials Attend Groundbreaking Ceremony for San Antonio’s Newest Affordable Senior Apartment Community